 The Knowledge Management Assessment Tool used in this survey work was modified by the researchers and developed as an online survey.
 The survey was reviewed and tested by staff in the Transportation Research center (TRC) and VTrans and revised as appropriate for enhanced understanding and applicability by the VTrans recipients.
 The survey consisted of 29 questions, many with multiple parts and some open-ended in nature.
-A copy of the final version of the survey is attached in the appendix.
 The protocol for administering the survey was approved by the Institutional Review Board at the University of Vermont in February 2017.